Sakura74/PCOSprediction.github.io/README.md

 Predicts whether a woman has PCOS or not by taking a simple quiz about daily lifestyle.
 The accuracy of results is 80.73%.

 ## Methodology
 The current project is derived from the following project: https://github.com/Sakura74/Prediction-and-Analysis-of-PCOS-using-Machine-Learning which implements various machine learning models to deduce the best way to predict PCOS.
-Physical features are used for prediction using logistic regression.
-The methodology used is as follows:
+<br>This project deploys the logistic regression model from the above project for prediction using physical symptoms.
+This is done in order to make the above project suitable for real world users.

 ![image](https://user-images.githubusercontent.com/62328534/206913326-15e5bc63-a2f7-4362-89d2-984b909a2c0e.png)

 ## Contributers